 Mississippi Medicaid Background

 Each state runs their own Medicaid program within federal guidelines, jointly funded by state and federal dollars.
 For Medicaid, the Federal Medical Assistance Percentage (FMAP) is used to calculate the amount of federal matching funds for state medical services expenditures.
 The Social Security Act requires the Secretary of Health and Human Services to calculate and publish the FMAP annually.
-Mississippi has the highest FMAP match at 73.58 percent for fiscal year 2015.

 What is Medicaid?